nicofretti/DataGenFlow/README.md

 # Open http://localhost:8000
 ```

-**That's it!** No complex configuration, no external dependencies required.
+**That's it!** No complex configuration, no external services required beyond your LLM endpoint.

 ## How It Works